Carolista/Liftoff-GitWorkflowDemo/README.md

 #### A. Fork this repo!

-1. Just ONE team member should fork this repo to their own account.
+1. Just ONE team member should fork this repo to their own account so you can do the exercise as a team.

-#### B. Make sure everyone is a collaborator on the repo.
+#### B. Make sure everyone is a collaborator on your new forked repo.
 <img width="1200" alt="Screen Shot 2022-04-17 at 7 36 23 PM" src="https://user-images.githubusercontent.com/55961845/163738252-22b04898-c6b3-46e8-bae1-aff1e22f6229.png">

 1. Go to Settings > Collaborators.